HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/index.md

 # Configuring HCL Digital Experience to work with HCL Leap

+!!! note
+    This guide only applies to HCL Digital Experience 9.5 Container Deployments in combination with HCL Leap Helm installations.
+    The currently supported version combination is:

+      - HCL Digital Experience CF213
+      - HCL Leap 9.3.2

 Follow the installation and configuration steps to integrate HCL Digital Experience to work with HCL Leap.

 -   **[Install HCL Digital Experience and HCL Leap using Helm](../leap/installation/)**